 For those not familiar with the story of King Solomon, the short version is this:

 God told Solomon he would grant him either wisdom or wealth, it was his choice.
 When Solomon chose wisdom, God rewarded him for his decision by granting him both.

-“Above all else, guard your heart, for it is the wellspring of life”
+“Above all else, guard your heart, for it is the wellspring of life”.

 Above All Else tells the story of Michael – a hugely successful grandfather, imparting his best advice to his teenage grandson.
-What makes this book so unique is that Michael speaks very little of “persistence”, “goal setting”, “overcoming your fears” or the like.
+What makes this book so unique is that Michael speaks very little of “persistence”, “goal setting”, “overcoming your fears”, and the like.
 Instead, he speaks to the importance of reconnecting with the type of person you want to become, so that you can be happy with yourself as a human being, regardless of your level of financial wealth.
 As you will see, it is your heart (soul, spirit, self, etc.) that you need to work on in order to achieve (and maintain) true success.

 Dig Out Your Well

 "Michael began again.
 ‘What I realized was that my heart was stale.
 It had grown cold and hard.
 There was no life in it.
 It had been robbed of the joy and wonder that had been in it as a child.
 To further the metaphor, it was an empty well.
 There was no water to draw from, so to speak, to provide life for me.
 There was a well there, but it was dry.
 I realized that everyone has a well, but we determine whether it is dry or full."